openssl-s_client, s_client - SSL/TLS client program

 - -servername name

 Set the TLS SNI (Server Name Indication) extension in the ClientHello message to the given value.
-If both this option and the -noservername are not given, the TLS SNI extension is still set to the hostname provided to the -connect option, or "localhost" if -connect has not been supplied.
-This is default since OpenSSL 1.1.1.
+If -servername is not provided, the TLS SNI extension will be populated with the name given to -connect if it follows a DNS name format.
+If -connect is not provided either, the SNI is set to "localhost".
+This is the default since OpenSSL 1.1.1.

 Suppresses sending of the SNI (Server Name Indication) extension in the ClientHello message.
 Cannot be used in conjunction with the -servername or <-dane_tlsa_domain> options.